 Here’s what Brooke told us about your Nutrisystem meal plan:

 Your first week is designed to help you lose a substantial amount of weight right from the get-go.
 Studies have found that early weight loss is a predictor of long-term success.
 It’s immediate gratification, which tells you right away “you can do this,” and keeps you motivated to lose more.

-On week one, you’ll be following the One-Week Reboot meal plan.
+On week one, you’ll be following a special lower calorie meal plan.
 You will add at least four servings of the non-starchy vegetables that are listed in your grocery guide as “unlimited.”
 These are veggies like lettuce, Brussels sprouts, asparagus, green beans, tomatoes and carrots.